Frequently Asked Questions

 I am interested in applying, or a colleague is interested in applying, but we do not know if our university holds an MOU with the Department of State.
 How can we find out?

 Email email@example.com and you should receive an answer within a few days.

 How is funding managed for the Jefferson science Fellows Program?

-The Jefferson Science Fellow is paid a per diem of up to $50,000 by the U.S. Department of State to cover local living expenses for a full year.
+The Jefferson Science Fellow will be paid a per diem of up to $50,000 by the U.S. Department of State to cover local living expenses for a full year (i.e., rent, meals and incidental expenses).
+If your permanent home is in the Washington, DC area, you do not receive any per diem.
+If you own or purchase a home in the Washington, DC area where you reside during your tenure as a Jefferson Science Fellow, we cannot cover your lodging.
+In this case, you will be reimbursed approximately $24,000 for meals and incidental expenses.
 A travel budget of $10,000 is provided through the National Academies and supplemental travel funds are provided by the Fellow’s bureau or office.
 Under the JSF MOU, the Fellow’s home institution will be responsible for all salary and benefits due to the Fellow during that academic year.

 What is the schedule for the Jefferson Science Fellows selection process?

 Mid-September: The application period opens